BlueCross BlueShield of Tennessee Medical Policy Manual

 Authorization of 6 months may be granted as a single agent for treatment of recurrent, locally advanced, metastatic, microsatellite instability-high (MSI-H) or mismatch repair deficient (dMMR) pancreatic adenocarcinoma when member has ECOG 0-2.

-Authorization of 6 months may be granted for continued treatment in members requesting reauthorization for an indication listed in Section IV when there is no evidence of unacceptable toxicity or disease progression while on the current regimen.
+Authorization of 6 months may be granted for continued treatment in members requesting reauthorization for an indication listed in the coverage criteria section when there is no evidence of unacceptable toxicity or disease progression while on the current regimen.
 Treatment as monotherapy after combination use with carboplatin and paclitaxel for endometrial carcinoma will not be approved beyond 36 months total therapy.

 APPLICABLE TENNESSEE STATE MANDATE REQUIREMENTS